 So where are people buying their clothes if not at malls?
 As you probably assumed, many are shopping online.
 For those who have been following online retail for decades, it may seem absurd that the shift to digital shopping is not yet complete, but analysis shows the ship is still turning.

-U.S. websites sold $80 billion in apparel in 2015, according to an estimate by Internet Retailer in its 2016 report, Behind the Online Apparel Boom—an increase of 19.7% from the prior year.
+U.S. websites sold $80 billion of apparel in 2015, according to an estimate by Internet Retailer in its 2016 report, Behind the Online Apparel Boom—an increase of 19.7% from the prior year.
 Some of that rise is connected to the expansion of Amazon’s marketplace, but their overall market share did not change substantially from 2015.
 Slice Intelligence reported Amazon’s share of ecommerce sales for the holiday season stayed flat at about 38% in both 2015 and 2016.
 Online sales for department stores, however, increased an impressive 19% year-over-year, mostly in apparel.
 Score one for the incumbents.

 Online sales for department stores increased 19% year-over-year.